Canacompost-Systems-Inc/microcontroller/docs/api.md

 | FlapDiverterValve0 | `0xE7` | 3 | `[LEFT, MIDDLE, RIGHT]` |

 - Relays turn off/on (LOW/HIGH) the device connected to it.
-- FlapDiverterValves actuate the position of the interal flap to predefined positions.
+- FlapDiverterValves actuate the position of the interal flap to predefined degree.

 ## Standardization